 Run Restic from a cron job or systemd timer to back up /home, /etc, /var, application data, and database dumps.
 Every backup run creates an encrypted snapshot.
 Restore specific files, directories, or entire snapshots without egress charges.

-Back up VM configs, Docker volumes, NAS data, and critical scripts to an encrypted offsite vault.
+Back up VM configs, Docker volumes NAS data, and critical scripts to an encrypted offsite vault.
 ZFS-backed storage means your backup repository stays consistent over time.
 See the homelab backup guide for specific workflows.

 Restic runs on macOS and Windows as well as Linux.
 Back up your development environment, project files, dotfiles, and local databases to an encrypted offsite vault.
 Restore to a new machine in minutes.